Business Responsibility & Data Breaches

 There’s no 100% secure option anytime there’s a connection to the internet and world communications.

-However, the following will greatly reduce and minimize the risk, thus showing the initiative and implementing best-practices:
+However, the following will greatly reduce and minimize the risk, thus showing the initiative of implementing best-practices:

 1. Training & Awareness